iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> Applies to build 1.5.0.
+United States visitors will find the app will not download from PlayStore.
+Do not know if same issue exists with iPhone.
+Several workarounds.
+Need to set PlayStore to Canada site.
+(1) Google has an option to change country for apps.
+States cannot change back for a year.
+(2) Can reset your phone and then apply for a new Google account once in Alberta.
+(3) Buy a prepaid phone which I did.
+Do not sign into your US Google account.
+Create new Google account.<br> :date: __2021-01-05 20:26:24__

 > Good<br> :date: __2020-12-03 11:14:09__

 > I have uninstalled this app.
 I was the early adopter of this app but now that the national app is available, I want to switch over to that one.
 I have uninstalled it to voice my option and hopefully my Alberta government will see the drop-off installment of this app to take appropriate action.<br> :date: __2020-11-02 16:52:14__